-A good estate plan will help you anticipate the future and manage the present.
-It is in your best interest and that of your heirs to make certain your intentions are clear.
+A good estate plan will help you prepare for the future and manage the present.
+It will help you steward God's gifts responsibly.
+It will benefit you and your heirs immensely.

 Estate planning is usually not a do-it-yourself project.
 You’ll be faced with critical decisions that only a professional estate planner can help you make.